-"Commercial Item" means a product or service that satisfies the definition of commercial item in section 2.101 of the Federal Acquisition Regulation.
+"Commercial service" means a product that satisfies the definition of "commercial service" in FAR 2.101.

-"Commercial Plan" means a subcontracting plan (including goals) that covers the offeror's fiscal year and that applies to the entire production of commercial items sold by either the entire company or a portion thereof (e.g., division, plant, or product line).
+"Commercial Plan" means a subcontracting plan (including goals) that covers the offeror's fiscal year and that applies to the entire production of commercial products and commercial services sold by either the entire company or a portion thereof (e.g., division, plant, or productline).